-Note: The course descriptions listed in this section are for courses scheduled to be taught during the 2014 and 2015 academic years.
+Note: The course descriptions listed in this section are for courses scheduled to be taught during the 2016 academic year.
 Hartford Seminary reserves the right to make changes in the courses offered at any time.

 ^{}These topic areas are designated as core areas for the Master of Arts program.
 (See below for more information.)